President Donald Trump scores crucial win in Ohio again - WHIZ News

 But a Democrat won one of two Supreme Court positions being contested, narrowing the GOP edge to 4-3.

 Ohio has been trending Republican in recent statewide elections.
 Biden, from neighboring Pennsylvania, mounted a late but strong challenge.
-The former vice president stepped up media spending as early voting began in October.
+He stepped up media spending as early voting began in October.

 About half of Ohio voters think the coronavirus is not at all under control in this country.
 The state is among those experiencing new increases in cases and deaths.